I. The Gateway to Better Oxygenation

 This page covers what the nose actually does, why mouth breathing took over, what the research supports about restoration, and where the practical leverage is.
 Most of the techniques live in the Breathwork Cheat Sheet; the clinical territory lives in Respiratory Health.

-The nose’s role in respiration is often summarized as “filtration” (or as we were told in our human body systems papers – warms, filters, and humidifies).
+The nose’s role in respiration is often summarised as “filtration” (or as we were told in our human body systems papers – warms, filters, and humidifies).
 However, recent research has substantially expanded the list.

 The nasal cavity is lined with cilia and mucus that trap particulates, allergens, and pathogens before they reach the lower airway.
 This is the function most people are aware of.
 It’s why allergy season produces runny noses (trapping small debris) and why mouth breathers tend to have more upper respiratory infections.